zachvalenta/jvns.ca/source/_posts/2016-03-04-whats-up-with-ruby-http-libraries.markdown

 end
 ```

-I was really suprised and kind of taken aback to learn this.
+I was really surprised and kind of taken aback to learn this.
 I wanted to find out why it was this say, so I found [the issue in the Ruby bug tracker that introduced this behavior!](https://bugs.ruby-lang.org/issues/5813).
 It turns out that this retry feature was added to Ruby in 2012!
 And it was added because the RFC for HTTP/1.1 [recommends that HTTP clients act this way](http://tools.ietf.org/html/rfc2616#section-8.1.4).

 > Client software SHOULD reopen the transport connection and retransmit the aborted sequence of requests without user interaction so long as the request sequence is idempotent (see section 9.1.2).